kurt-rhee/kurt-rhee.github.io/_posts/2024-06-18-rust-for-scientific-software-development.md

 # Conclusion

 Overall the fundamental trade-offs between Rust and Python are simple.
 Rust is slower to write, but runs fast and encourages correctness.
 It feels like building a structure with stone.
-Python is quick to write, but runs slowly and encourages experiementation.
+Python is quick to write, but runs slowly and encourages experimentation.
 It feels like building with plywood.

 If experimentation or prototyping are your goals, use Python.
-If reducing maintenance burden, or increasing speed are you goals use Rust.
+If reducing maintenance burden, or increasing speed are your goals, use Rust.
 Some may argue that building with stone is better than building with plywood, but a good architect knows when and how to use both.